 If a butterfly needs to be moved for its safety, the team know how to move it by the wings without causing damage.

 Luke has run the Museum's tropical butterfly house since it first opened in 2008.
 He also consults on butterfly houses around the world.

 But his enthusiasm for butterflies goes back much further.

 'Butterflies have been my passion since my sixth birthday, when I visited a butterfly house for the first time and was absolutely spellbound,' he says.

 'I hope children and adults visiting the exhibition at the Museum will experience a similar thrill, and leave having discovered something new about butterflies and their habitat.

 'Butterflies are an important part of the natural world.
 It's vital that people feel inspired to learn about and protect them.'

-Sensational Butterflies is open on the Museum's east lawn until 17 September 2017.
+Sensational Butterflies is open on the Museum's east lawn from 29 March until 16 September 2018.